JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 ## Other Relevant Technology
 The following technologies can be relevant for exploration, unfortunately, we did not get to explore them.

+### Luma
+Expensive.
+We don't think it will work as well with rooms as it does with objects and we don't know how of if it works with Unreal Engine.

 <div id="conclusion"></div>